Sudan Archaeological Research Society

-The Sudan Archaeological Research Society (SARS) is a registered British charity (number 1005966) based in London, UK.
+The Sudan Archaeological Research Society is a registered British charity (number 1005966) based in London, UK.
 It was founded in 1991 to study the history and culture of Sudan and expanded its remit in 2011 to include the newly independent South Sudan.
 The society has surveyed and excavated numerous archaeological sites across Sudan, and disseminates its research through publications and events.

 History

 The Sudan Archaeological Research Society (SARS) was established in November 1991 by a group of British archaeologists in collaboration with the National Corporation for Antiquities and Museums, Sudan, and the British Council in Sudan.
 The society was set up with the aim of advancing knowledge and interest in the cultural heritage of Sudan.
 Its constitution states that its primary objective is “to promote and carry out … research, surveys, investigations and excavations… and publish and disseminate the useful results of such work”.
-It has carried out numerous surveys and excavation projects at major sites across Sudan, including Gabati, Kawa and Kurgus, and remains active in fieldwork and other programmes.
+It has carried out numerous surveys and excavation projects at major sites across Sudan, including Gabati, Kawa and Kanisah Kurgus, and remains active in fieldwork and other programmes.

 The society has, with the permission of the National Corporation for Antiquities and Museums Sudan, donated select artefacts from excavations such as Kawa and Gabati to the British Museum.
 Rock art, ceramics, and human remains from the Fourth Cataract were recovered during the Merowe Dam Archaeological Salvage Project, some of which are on display in the British Museum, Gallery 65.
 The majority of the material is housed in Sudan with the National Corporation for Antiquities and Museums in the Sudan National Museum, Khartoum, the Merowe Museum, Al-Multaga and the Jebel Barkal Museum, Kareima.